gcheney/poker-hands/README.md

 This is a small, poker hand comparison tool that automatically generates two random poker hands, compares them, and decalres which one would win that round.

+# Download

+The runnable JAR file for it can be found [here](http://github.com/gcheney/poker-hands/releases/download/1.0/poker-hands.jar).

 # Screenshots

 ### Start Screen